Zuchini1234/King-County-Business-Case-Project-Mod-2/README.md

 ## Questions

-1. Which feature of a house is most indicative of the house's price?
+1. Which single feature of a house is most indicative of the house's price?
     In other words, if you could ask one question about a property's features to guess its price, which question should you ask?

-2. What if you could ask five questions?
-    With which five features of a property are most likely to be able to accurately predict a property's price?

 3. What advice can you give to someone looking to buy a home in King County?
     The benchmark for success in this area is value, can you recommend a type of home that is often undervalued, gaining the buyer a bargain?
 Or are there any things to avoid?